mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 ### Step 1.
 Create the VPC

-This section is optional.
-Create a VPC with your preferred customizations, as recommended in [Installing a cluster on AWS into an existing VPC](https://docs.openshift.com/container-platform/4.12/installing/installing_aws/installing-aws-vpc.html).
+Create a VPC with your preferred customizations, as recommended in [Installing a cluster on AWS into an existing VPC](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-vpc.html).
 Define the environment variables:

 ~~~bash